Updated: Nov 3, 2022

 Similar to spackle filling in the cracks, a new procedure taps into your body's reserves to repair joint injuries with your own cells.
 So far so good.

-For near two decades, Tim Petrick skied with constant pain in his right knee.
-As the former President and CEO of K2 Sports and the current COO at Silverton Mountain in Colorado, he’s had the fortune to ski some of the world’s most majestic mountains, and has probably made several million, mostly satisfying, turns.
+For nearly two decades, Tim Petrick skied with constant pain in his right knee.
+As the former President and CEO of K2 Sports and the current COO at Silverton Mountain in Colorado, he’s had the fortune to ski some of the world’s most majestic mountains and has probably made several million, most satisfying, turns.

 Petrick knew he was a classic candidate for total knee replacement surgery, but that seemed like a daunting decision to him.
 After years of being a hard-charging athlete, it also felt a bit like a defeat, a surrender of sorts on the battlefield of your body.